MaestroError/eloquent-regex/README.md

 - Implement first() method using preg_match instead of preg_match_all
 - I should be able to make new pattern using BuilderPattern
 - I should be able to add custom pattern to the existing one using BuilderPattern
+- I should be able to add custom option using BuilderPattern, raw regex or regular PHP functions